-The results of a dermal penetration study (summarized earlier in the report) indicated that absorption through the skin equaled 1.56% (dermis contained 1.56% of applied dose) + 0.03% (absorbed dose = 0.03% of applied dose).
-Based on SCCS Notes of Guidance, one standard deviation (2.5%) was added to the absorbed amount, yielding a calculated dermal absorption value of 4.09% (1.56% + 0.03% + 2.5% = 4.09%) that is being used in the SCCS MOS calculation.
-The new MOS values (assuming dermal absorption = 4.09%) are 258 (based on cosmetic exposure estimate) and 227 (based on cosmetic exposure estimate + non-cosmetic exposure estimate).
+In this risk assessment, an NOAEL of 2000 ppm, derived in a 104 wk dietary study of Polyaminopropyl Biguanide (20.2% aqueous) in rats12 (summarized in Table 10) was used in a margin of safety (MOS) calculation performed by the SCCS.3 The following assumptions were used to calculate a MOS: all cosmetics contain 0.3% Polyaminopropyl Biguanide; the NOAEL is 3.1 mg/kg/day (takes into consideration 8.5% oral absorption); and dermal penetration is 4.09%.
+Dermal penetration was determined using the results of a dermal penetration study summarized earlier in the report in which 1.56% of applied dose was found in the dermis and 0.03% of the absorbed dose was recovered in the receptor fluid.3 Then, based on SCCS Notes of Guidance, one standard deviation (2.5%) was added to the absorbed amount, yielding a calculated dermal absorption value of 4.09% (1.56% + 0.03% + 2.5% = 4.09%).^{3,12} The MOS values (assuming dermal absorption = 4.09%) are 258 (based on cosmetic exposure estimate) and 227 (based on cosmetic exposure estimate + non-cosmetic exposure estimate).
 Thus, the MOS is lower when additional exposure from non-cosmetic use is incorporated.
-The SCCS performed the margin of safety calculations.

-EPA assessed the human health risks associated with residential-handler and post-application pesticide exposure scenarios (including pesticides containing Polyaminopropyl Biguanide) using surrogate exposure data, maximum application rates (specified on the product labels), and standard assumptions.
-14 The agency determined that all margins of exposure (MOEs) from dermal and inhalation exposure for residential handlers are above the 100 target and, therefore, were not concerning.
-For post-application dermal and incidental ingestion (oral exposures) scenarios, MOEs calculated based on an oral NOAEL of 20 mg/kg/day were also above the Agency's level of concern.
+The EPA assessed the human health risks associated with residential-handler and post-application pesticide exposure scenarios (including pesticides containing Polyaminopropyl Biguanide) using surrogate exposure data, maximum application rates (specified on the product labels), and standard assumptions.
+The agency determined that all margins of exposure (MOEs) from dermal and inhalation exposure for residential handlers are above the 100 target and, therefore, were not concerning.
+For post-application dermal and incidental ingestion (oral exposures) scenarios, MOEs calculated based on an oral NOAEL of 20 mg/kg/day were also above the EPA's level of concern.
 Residential handler exposures may occur when individuals mix, load, or apply a pesticide.
 Individuals could incur post-application exposure either as bystanders affected by exposures during the application of the pesticide or when they enter a treated site after the application.

-Chronic dietary risk estimates were provided for the general U.S. population and all population subgroups.
-14 These estimates were below EPA's level of concern for the general U.S. population (i.e., < 10% of the chronic Population Adjusted Dose [cPAD]) and all population subgroups (i.e., < 37% of the cPAD for children).
+Chronic dietary risk estimates were provided for the general US population and all population subgroups.
+14 These estimates were below EPA's level of concern for the general US population (i.e., < 10% of the chronic Population Adjusted Dose [cPAD]) and all population subgroups (i.e., < 37% of the cPAD for children).
 The cPAD is the level of exposure (mg/kg/day) that the EPA determines should not be exceeded.
-14
+14 Therefore, the chronic dietary risk is not of concern.

 The aggregate risk assessment integrates the assessments that were conducted for dietary and residential exposure.
 Aggregate calculations were performed for adults and children using the Aggregate Risk Index (ARI) method.
-ARIs were greater than 1.2 for children and greater than 5.4 for adults, and these risks were determined to be above the EPA's level of concern (ARI of 1).14
+ARIs were greater than 1.2 for children and greater than 5.4 for adults, and these risks were determined not to warrant the EPA's concern.
+As a general rule, an ARI of ≥ 1 is of little concern, but an ARI of < 1 suggests a risk that is of concern.
+Here, the ARIs are > 1, but the risks are below the EPA's level of concern.